 - 1.1.
 The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS). - 1.2.
+These GSI apply to all events in the RS Games except the RS Aero, RS Tera and RS Feva events.
+Event Sailing Instructions (ESI) will be issued for each event. - 1.3.
 The RRS will be changed for all events as follows:

-RRS 35 is changed so that after the first boat has finished, boats may be finished based on their observed position on the course.
+RRS 35 is changed to score boats finishing outside the time limit in their observed position on the course.